gh-nate/dots/README.txt

 gh-nate's dotfiles

 - Focused solely on setting up a minimal command line environment.
-- Everything in a single file for an easier download.
+- Essentials in a single file for an easier download.

 required prerequisites